jtushman/pr-comments-cli/README.md

 # PR Comments CLI

 A command-line tool to fetch and display unresolved GitHub PR comments for the current branch.
+Super usefule for LLM software development workflows.
+Or just to see a nice command line view of whats going on.

 ## Installation